jinghuazhao/Computational-Statistics/PARALLEL.md

 ## GNU parallel

-[GNU parallel](https://www.gnu.org/software/parallel/) is the most handy to use -- note with its --env to pass environment variables.
+It has home https://www.gnu.org/software/parallel/ -- note especially with its --env to pass environment variables.

 Under Ubuntu, GNU parallel is easily installed as follows,
 ```{bash}